-At China RP Integrative Treatment Center, we offer a comprehensive 15 day treatment package that combines both Western and TCM medicine.
-Our treatment package includes: vascular shunt surgeries, stem cell implantation, IV infusions, eye injections, traditional and electro-acupuncture, Chinese herbs, and nano herb iontophresis therapy.
+At China RP Integrative Treatment Center, we offer a comprehensive 10 day treatment package that combines both Western and TCM medicine.
+Our treatment package includes: vascular shunt surgeries, stem cell implantation, IV infusions, eye injections and Chinese herbs.

 How much does your treatment package cost?

-Our 15-day treatment package, which includes in-center accommodations for the RP patient and one travel companion, is $12,500 USD.
+Our 10-day treatment package, which includes in-center accommodations for the RP patient and one travel companion, is $12,000 USD.

 We have found patients come to us with certain concerns about the surgery for Retinitis Pigmentosa.
 Typically, it starts with their physician telling them that there is nothing they can do about their situation and they will go blind.
 That’s it.
 What happens then is they start believing what they hear and don’t bother doing anymore research or very little about other RP treatment options.
 Sometimes we have found their family isn’t very supportive as well which doesn’t help the situation.
 They may not fully understand the process or believe it works either.
 Lastly, some people have religious beliefs that impact their decision to seek treatment.
 Some people just decide that this is their fate and accept that they are going blind regardless of the proof we show them.
 We try to encourage people to do research and consider our treatment but we have found that the best option for us is to let people work it out on their own.